Code-Institute-Submissions/wellness/README.md

 # My Wellness

-MyWellness is an inhouse website for business and their employees to understand and develop their wellbeing.
-Changing the stigma of mental health.
+My wellness is designed to be an in-house website for businesses and their employees to better understand and develop their wellbeing.

 ### User Stories